Vonage/vbc-developer/_documentation/en/vonage-integration-platform/code-snippets/webhook/get-webhook-details.md

 # Get webhook details

-This example shows you how to get details on a webhook
+This example demonstrates how to get details on a webhook.

 Replace the following placeholder value in the sample code: